quicwg/base-drafts/draft-ietf-quic-transport.md

   octet.
 An encoded length of 0 indicates that the connection ID is also 0 octets in length.
 Non-zero encoded lengths are increased by 3 to get the full length of the connection ID, producing a length between 4 and 18 octets inclusive.
-For example, an octet with the value 0x50 describes an 8 octet Destination Connection ID and a zero octet Source Connection ID.
+For example, an octet with the value 0x50 describes an 8-octet Destination Connection ID and a zero-length Source Connection ID.

 Destination Connection ID:

-: The Destination Connection ID field starts at octet 2 and is either 0 octets in length or between 4 and 18 octets. {{connection-id}} describes the use of this field in more detail.
+: The Destination Connection ID field follows the connection ID lengths and is either 0 octets in length or between 4 and 18 octets. {{connection-id}}
+  describes the use of this field in more detail.

 Source Connection ID:

-: The Source Connection ID field starts at octet 2 and is either 0 octets in length or between 4 and 18 octets. {{connection-id}} describes the use of this field in more detail.
+: The Source Connection ID field follows the Destination Connection ID and is either 0 octets in length or between 4 and 18 octets. {{connection-id}}
+  describes the use of this field in more detail.

 Version: